magento/magento2/app/code/Magento/WishlistGraphQl/README.md

 - Magento_Sales
 - Magento_Store

-For information about enabling or disabling a module in Magento 2, see [Enable or disable modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-enable.html).
+For information about enabling or disabling a module, see [Enable or disable modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-enable.html).

 ## Extensibility